-6. Do you take COVID-related precautions at corporate events?
+6. Do you take medical safety precautions at corporate events?

 Yes, absolutely!
-I received two doses of my COVID vaccine pretty early on, which I am so thankful for.
-Although I've received these vaccinations, I will still wear a mask if a client requests I do.
+I will still wear a mask if a client requests I do.
 Not everyone is ready to ditch the masks, and I completely respect everyone's personal choice regarding masks.
-I have a baby on the way, so I'm not really one to take any chances right now.
-I'd prefer to play it safe for awhile still.
+I have lots of home tests if that also makes a client feel more comfortable.

 In addition to masking up, I also carry sanitizer with me that I offer to anyone who "picks a card" or helps me in any way.
 Just another small gesture that I hope makes people feel more comfortable!